Lumi-supercomputer/ml-examples/pytorch/deepspeed/README.md

 pip install --user transformers pip install rich   # only for the script we use

-# For the torch.distributed custom init script.
+# For the torch.distributed custom init script (not used here)
 pip install --user python-hostlist
 ```